vaswin0/EOS-METER/readme.txt

 quantum chromodynamics transition from deep learning " by Long-gang Pang et.al.

-The was made available by the authors here
+The data was made available by the authors here
 <https://doi.org/10.6084/m9.figshare.5457220.v1>.
 The dataset consists of training and test data, where each 45 x 18 \rho(p_t, \phi) is flattened out as rows